Hypnotherapy and Clinical Hypnosis

 It is important to emphasise, that hypnotherapy is the start and not the finish of an inner process.
 Positive inner changes and health improvements can continue for quite some time thereafter.

-How much does Hypnotherapy cost in Sydney?
+How much does a Hypnotherapy session cost in Sydney?

 - ADDICTIONS: Hypnotherapy helps overcome addictions